Logan2234/Portfolio/README.md

 - ~~Navigate through the history~~ (v0.11)
 - ~~Better header (when hovering links)~~ (v1.0)
 - Mobile version
-- Change the way link color is computed
+- ~~Change the way link color is computed~~ (v1.1)
 - Make tests

 ## Reported bug

 - ~~`add` and `remove` can be successfully executed with strings~~ (v0.10)
 - Lag when scrolling between Summary and About sections
+- Clicking on another project when already viewing a project doesn't render the new page